 - Preheat oven to 450°F (Make sure it is at the correct temperature before you bake)

-- Whisk the pumpkin and buttermilk together in a small bowl.
+- Whisk the pumpkin and buttermilk together in a small bowl and set aside.

 - Put the dry ingredients in the bowl of a food processor and pulse to combine.
 You can do this by hand in a mixing bowl, too.